Amels has released a video capturing Volpini 2 on her inaugural cruise of Capri after being delivered last month.

-The 57.7 metre displacement yacht was delivered earlier this month at Amels' yard in the Netherlands and is now on her way to the Mediterranean.
+The 57.7 metre displacement yacht was delivered last month at Amels' yard in the Netherlands.
 She was sold in 2017 with SYM Superyacht Management’s Ben Young overseeing the build on behalf of the owner, a repeat Amels client.

 The yacht features exterior styling by Tim Heywood and interiors penned by Reymond Langton design studio.